The preformed spacer

 The admixture of antibiotic affects negatively the mechanical performances of bone cement, and the antibiotic release is not directly related to the amount of added antibiotic (Dunne et al., 2007).
 The intra-operative preparation of spacer cannot guarantee adequate dispersion of the antibiotic in the PMMA mixture and this has a relevant impact both on release and mechanical strength of the device.
 Unpredictable antibiotic release and mechanical spacer breakage (Jung et al., 2009) are highly related with hand-made spacer devices.
 Technology may modify porosity of the PMMA matrix in order to achieve a high and prolonged antibiotic release.
 The concept of dose should be replaced by the concept of release.

+How antibiotic is released from PMMA?
 When the biological liquids come in contact with the antibiotic present in the PMMA, a dissolution process starts: the antibiotic is solubilized, and elute from PMMA matrix leaving a holey structure.
 The more the PMMA matrix is porous, the more the structure will have holes and this will allow the biological liquids to penetrate and dissolve more antibiotic (van de Belt et al., 2000).

 Is the use of the preformed spacer associated with good clinical outcomes?